MasoodRezazadeh/Wizjs/README.md

 ## Purpose

-this repo is just an playground for my own github training. so don't bother about it. 😉
+this repo is just a playground for my own github training. so don't bother about it. 😉

 ## Deployment